spree/spree/guides/content/developer/customization/checkout.md

 ## Overview

 The Spree checkout process has been designed for maximum flexibility.
 It's been redesigned several times now, each iteration has benefited from the feedback of real world deployment experience.
 It is relatively simple to customize the checkout process to suit your needs.
 Secure transmission of customer information is possible via SSL and credit card information is never stored in the database.

 The customization of the flow of the checkout can be done by using Spree's `checkout_flow` DSL, described in the [Checkout Flow DSL](#the-checkout-flow-dsl) section below.

 ## Default Checkout Steps

-The Spree checkout process consists of the following steps (With the exception of the Registration step, each of these steps corresponds to a state of the `Spree::Order` object):
+The Spree checkout process consists of the following steps.
+With the exception of the Registration step, each of these steps corresponds to a state of the `Spree::Order` object):

 * Registration (Optional - only if using spree_auth_devise extension, can be toggled through the `Spree::Auth::Config[:registration_step]` configuration setting)
 * Address Information
 * Delivery Options (Shipping Method)
 * Payment
 * Confirmation

 The following sections will provide a walk-though of a checkout from a user's perspective, and offer some information on how to configure the default behavior of the various steps.

 ### Registration

 Prior to beginning the checkout process, the customer will be prompted to create a new account or to login to their existing account.
 By default, there is also a "guest checkout" option which allows users to specify only their email address if they do not wish to create an account.

 Technically, the registration step is not an actual state in the `Spree::Order` state machine.
-The spree_auth_devise gem (an extension that comes with Spree by default) adds the `check_registration` before filter to the all actions of `Spree::CheckoutController` (except for obvious reasons the `registration` and `update_registration` actions), which redirects to a registration page unless one of the following is true:
+The `spree_auth_devise` gem (an extension that comes with Spree by default) adds the `check_registration` before filter to the all actions of `Spree::CheckoutController` (except for obvious reasons the `registration` and `update_registration` actions), which redirects to a registration page unless one of the following is true:

 * `Spree::Auth::Config[:registration_step]` preference is not `true`
 * user is already logged in